The Olympic Slide

 |Country||Gold (3 pts)||Silver (2 pts)||Bronze (1 pt)||Total points|

 |China (excl.
 Hong Kong)||II||I||8|

-Worldwide murder rates (per capita) have continued to decline since the fourteenth century, especially since the 1970s, and greater levels of equality and rights continue to be achieved across the globe for different races, ethnic groups, females, spouses, children, people with disabilities, and animals, with some countries obviously being more progressive than others.
+Worldwide murder rates (per capita) have continued to decline since the fourteenth century, especially since the 1970s.
+Higher levels of equality and rights have been achieved across the globe for different races, ethnic groups, females, spouses, children, people with disabilities, and animals, with some countries being more progressive than others.

-At least with the National Broadband System a greater percentage of the population will have access to a reliable internet connection, which can help more people to become informed, talk about the important issues through social media, put more pressure on the politicians, and bring about more rapid social change.
+At least with the National Broadband System, a higher percentage of the population will have access to a reliable internet connection, which can help more people to become informed, talk about the critical issues through social media, put more pressure on the politicians, and bring about more rapid social change.

 I invite you all to speak up, take action, and follow in Mahatma Gandhi’s footsteps in being the change that you wish to see in the world.